Sanketgolar/Courses-App-REACT-JS-/README.md

 # Courses App
-This is my first Web app created using react js,spring rest and JDBC(with mySQL)
+This is my first Web app created using React js,Java-Spring rest API and JDBC(with mySQL)

 See screenshots to get overview about app